 Other Seasoning Mixes and Meats You’ll Love

 - All Purpose Creole Seasoning

 More Grilling Favorites

 - Hawaiian Pineapple Burgers

 IF YOU MAKE THIS RECIPE, BE SURE TO LET ME KNOW!

 RATE IT, LEAVE A COMMENT OR SNAP A PHOTO.

 Smoky Sweet Coffee Rub

-- 2 Tbsp ground dark roast or espresso coffee
+- 2 tablespoon ground dark roast or espresso coffee

 - In a small bowl, mix all ingredients together well.
 Use immediately by gently rubbing into the surface of brisket, steaks, ribs, pork chops, pork tenderloin, or mixing into burgers.
 Store in an air tight container with other spices.